Da-Fecto/WireCipher/README.md

 # WireCipher
 OpenSSL encrypt/decrypt for ProcessWire

 I'm in no way an expert in security.
-When you realy need a secure script, do not use this module.
+When you really need a secure script, do not use this module.

 ````php
 <?php namespace ProcessWire;